What is a Precinct Committeeperson?

-A Republican Precinct Committeeman represents the GOP voters of his or her precinct at the County Republican Party level.
-But most importantly, a Republican Precinct Committeeman is the face of the GOP within the precinct.
-They are the people that are legally and electorally responsible for getting out the vote on Election Day.
+A Republican Precinct Committeeperson represents the GOP voters of his or her precinct at the County Republican Party level.
+But most importantly, a Republican Precinct Committeeperson is the face of the GOP within their precinct.
+They are the people who are legally and electorally responsible for getting out the vote on Election Day.
 PCs can canvas, deliver campaign literature, sample ballots and serve as year-round campaign volunteers for the party in every election.

-In many cases, a Republican Precinct Committeeman might be the only party official a voter ever meets in person.
+In many cases, a Republican Precinct Committeeperson might be the only party official a voter ever meets in person.

 What are the duties of a PC?

 This volunteer position is really what one makes of it.
 Some do more than others.
-But the Republican Precinct Committeeman’s job is in essence all about helping to grow the GOP and working to deliver the maximum number of Republican votes from his or her precinct on Election Day.
-Precinct Committeemen comprise the core of any grassroots effort and no political campaign can be successful without these front line GOP ambassadors.
+But, in essence, the job of a Republican Precinct Committeeperson all about helping to grow the GOP and working to deliver the maximum number of Republican votes from his or her precinct on Election Day.
+Precinct Committeepersons comprise the core of any grassroots effort and no political campaign can be successful without these front line GOP ambassadors.

-Another duty of a precinct committeeman or woman is to listen to and work with the public.
-Electing party leaders who represent their communities is a duty of a committee person.
+Another duty of a precinct committeeperson or woman is to listen to and work with the public.
+Electing party leaders who represent their communities is a primary duty of a PC.
 It is important to spend time with voters in your jurisdiction and learn about their needs and interests.

 The principle means of doing the job is just an extension of what most people already do — talking to the neighbors.